balderdashy/sails-adapter-boilerplate/README.md

 3. Build your adapter.

 ## How to test your adapter
-1. Configure the interfaces you plan to support in `adapter.json`.
+1. Configure the interfaces you plan to support in the adapter's `package.json` file.
 2. In your adapter's directory, run `npm test`.